 Financial aid for first-year students is in the form of University Fellowships, which are awarded on a competitive basis.
 All applicants are considered for financial aid; a separate form is not required.
 If you have already been awarded a fellowship or scholarship from an outside organization, please let us know when you submit your supporting materials.

 University Fellowships pay for your tuition plus a monthly stipend.
-Financial aid covers all twelve months in the year (the regular academic year and Summer Session).
+Financial aid covers all twelve months in the year (the regular academic year and summer quarter).
+Health insurance for 12 months is also included.

 Funding in the Second Year and Beyond